 Is is much more effective than “positive thinking”, because it removes the negative thinking first.
 It is elegantly simple, but incredibly powerful.
 It was derived from Thought Field Therapy by Gary Craig, a neuro-linguistic programming practitioner who gave the technique away freely in an online manual.

 I highly recommend 2 different EFT practitioners: Robert Smith and Margaret Lynch.

 Robert promotes a method of EFT which produces faster results.
 It focuses on targeting the event that caused your blockage (to earning money, or having a great relationship, or whatever it may be), and making the memory of it disappear from wherever you’ve stored it in your body.

-Margaret offers a whole page of free “Tapping” videos on her website.
-These are extremely effective videos, and a great place to start: Free Tapping Videos
+Margaret offers free “Tapping” videos on her website.
+These are extremely effective, and a great place to start: Margaret Lynch website

 What do I want to be when I grow up?

 If you still don’t know, may I suggest The Artist’s Way: A Spiritual Path to Higher Creativity [10th Anniversary Edition], which is a twelve-week course you can do yourself – but it’s much better with a partner.
 It helps you conquer writer’s block, figure out what to be when you grow up, and generally speaking, awakens your creative genius.